 Using Sick Leave Funds

-The Office of Group Insurance has agreements with the four insurance carriers listed below to allow state retirees age 65 and over to use PERSI-administered sick leave funds to pay premiums for Medicare Supplement, Medicare Advantage and Medicare Part D plans.
+If you retire directly from employment with the State of Idaho AND are age 65 or older, you may be eligible to use PERSI-administered sick leave funds to pay premiums for Medicare Supplement, Advantage and Part D plans.

 - Blue Cross of Idaho